Warda-Syeda/matlabMRICourse/part_one_understanding_data_structures.md

 !!!! insert code here !!!!

-'dicomread' allows 'filename' or 'fileinfo' as input arguments.
+*'dicomread' allows 'filename' or 'fileinfo' as input arguments.
 Using 'fileinfo' for identifying the dICOM file to read gives flexibility.
+For instance, we can read the file that satifies a given criteria even though we do not know its name*

 ## Structures in MATLAB